 More With the Pedal

 Classical gas (M. williams)

 Like Twilight, most wouldn't consider Classical Gas to be legitimate "classical guitar" repertoire.
 However, it's a fun piece and many of my students really enjoy playing it.
-That's enough justification for me to insert it in my curriculum.

 The original version of this song, released in 1968, has an orchestral bridge.
 Mason Williams re-record this song as a solo guitar piece and placed on his 1970 album, Handmade.
 (You'll find some YouTube postings of this track claiming it was performed by Eric Clapton.
 Not true.)
-The pdf below is my transcription of the "acoustic" version of this song.
+The pdf below is my transcription of Mason's "acoustic" version of this song.